A new curriculum is currently in development.

 - This intensive one-week course consists of a combination of classroom lectures, guided exercises in small groups, and homework assignments.
 Lectures and guided exercises are held 9 a.m.–6 p.m. in classroom.
 Students then get homework for the evening and weekend that will deepen their understanding of the taught material.

-- The course is open to incoming graduate students (1st priority), MSTP students of all classes (2nd priority), and any biomedical researcher at UTSW interested in programming and computational data processing.
+- The course is open to incoming graduate students (first priority), MSTP students of all classes (second priority), and any biomedical researcher at UTSW interested in programming and computational data processing.
 No prior experience with programming is required.
 Enrollment is limited to 50 students.